corlettim/GGG/content/ember.md

 ---
-title: Get your Linting Checks here!
+title: Get your Automated Checks here!
 image: /images/ember.jpg
 imageMeta:
   attribution: by The GatorGraderGirls